edwingeorgeshaji/Inflation-Analyzer/README.md

 ## Conclusion

-The **Cost of Living Analytics** platform demonstrates an end-to-end data science implementation—from data preprocessing and neural network training to web deployment.
+The **Cost of Living Analytics** platform demonstrates an end-to-end data science implementation - from data preprocessing and neural network training to web deployment.
 The project bridges AI and economics, showcasing how predictive modeling can provide practical insights for decision-making.

 As part of **Infosys Springboard Virtual Internship 6.0 (Milestone 1)**, this project lays a strong foundation for future enhancements, focusing on real-world scalability, automation, and advanced forecasting models.